 They Don’t Understand the Buyer Journey

-Your website doesn’t create demand—it supports decisions already in motion.
+Your website does not create demand; it supports decisions already in progress.

 They Use Consumer Marketing Language on Business Buyers